IngoKl/python-programming-for-linguists/Command_Line_Primer.md

 Count the lines, words, and characters in `file.txt`

 `wc file.txt` or `wc -w file.txt` to just get the word count.

+## Video Tutorial

+I have also prepared a video tutorial on using the Linux shell.
+This [*Shell Primer for Linguistics*](https://www.youtube.com/watch?v=6H-D6ujhMOY) is available via YouTube.